williexwill/Data_Viz_Final/NOTES.md

 I spent a while trying to figure this out, and go the point in my code where I was able to create a new data object that had the csv and GeoJSON data stored within it...and then I got stuck.

 Looking into .nest() to pull from each and create a new array...
+I tried making a nested forEach function to compare two different values from two different arrays and then create a new key:value pair in the first array...but I couldn't figure it out.
+I suspect part of the problem may have to do with my then() chaning and resolving promises...but I just couldn't wrap my head around it.

+In the end I manually created a new dataset, and I abandoned using d3 to make the assignments.
+Once I combine my separate scripts into a final page, I may reinvestigate.

 ## Scatter plot
 As I was working through this, I realized I should have both dynamic x and y axis.
 For the y axis I'm thinking a filter for level of state employment (federal, state, local), and the x axes will be relevant economic data (total workforce, GDP, unemployment, wages).